jkantihub/testcase/README.md

 # Testcase

-The testcase example is created to show how vagrant and ansible provisioner can be combined to build a microservice.
+The testcase example is created to show how vagrant and ansible provisioner can be combined to build a microservice on Docker.
 The current application is an nginx based static website which is pulled from github.

 The Vagrantfile is the starting point.